josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 The `index.html` will likely have script tags loading AngularJS files, so the `index.html` for AOT must also load those files.
 An easy way to copy them is by adding each to the `copy-dist-files.js` file.

-You'll need to use the generated `AppModuleFactory`, instead of the original `AppModule` to bootstrap the hybrid app:
+You will need to use the generated `AppModuleFactory`, instead of the original `AppModule` to bootstrap the hybrid app:

 <code-example header="app/main-aot.ts" path="upgrade-phonecat-2-hybrid/app/main-aot.ts"></code-example>